Life As a Wholesale and Retail Buyer

 - Provide clerks with information to print on price tags, such as price, mark-ups or mark-downs, manufacturer number, season code, or style number.

-What a Wholesale & Retail Buyer Should Know
+Things a Wholesale & Retail Buyer Should Know How to Do

 Below is a list of the skills most Wholesale and Retail Buyers say are important on the job.